-1.1 Parents/carers of children born on or between 1 September 2018 and 31 August 2019 can apply for a reception class place for September 2023 by completing the local authority's on-line application form.

-1.2 Before you complete an application form, you are strongly advised to read the parent's information booklet which sets out useful information about all primary schools in Warrington and important information about the admissions process.
+- 1.1 Parents/carers of children born on or between 1 September 2019 and 31 August 2020 can apply for a reception class place for September 2024 by completing the local authority's on-line application form (Open for 2024 applications from September 2023). - 1.2 Before you complete an application form, you are strongly advised to read the parent's information booklet which sets out useful information about all primary schools in Warrington and important information about the admissions process.